konratp/uchicago-data-visualization/README.md

 ## Final Takeaways

-While it is hard to draw crystal-clear conclusions about performance discrepancies betweeen men and women in professional tennis, we can firmly state that differences between players of the two sexes do exist.
+While it is hard to draw crystal-clear conclusions about performance discrepancies betweeen men and women in professional Tennis, we can firmly state that differences between players of the two sexes do exist.
 Of course, a major limitation to our study is that there is little evidence that short-term or long-term fluctuation are meaningfully related to performance in any sport; however, the fact that these differences exist suggests these things are not meaningless.

-We hope that users of our Shiny application enjoy the process of customizing the visualizations and exploring how trends change over time and under different parameters, and we encourage users to come to their own conclusions about what to make of this data.
+We hope that users of our shiny application enjoy the process of customizing the visualizations and exploring how trends change over time and under different parameters, and we encourage users to come to their own conclusions about what to make of this data.